The Cartels and Leniency Review: Italy

 ii Practical recommendations

 IAA officers will often wait until external counsel is present or able to at least provide assistance over the phone if practical within a reasonable time frame.
 Counsel generally shadow officers to ensure compliance with the limits set out above.

 The right not to self-incriminate is respected also with respect to the information the IAA requests during inspections (the IAA is in fact allowed to put questions to the employees concerning the subject matter of the investigation).
 In the event of genuine, factual uncertainty over certain information, the IAA will allow delay in answering to its questions with answers in subsequent written communication.

 Any dispute arising during the inspection (e.g., with regard to the manner in which it is conducted) should be reflected in the inspection minutes.

-Before the implementation of Directive 2014/104/EU (the Damages Directive) with Legislative Decree 19 January 2017, No. 3 (the Decree), lawsuits for the redress of antitrust damage were relatively uncommon in Italy.
-This was because no plaintiff bar existed as well as due to the relative novelty of these actions, and thus the most aggressive claimants tended to opt for other jurisdictions perceived to be more knowledgeable and plaintiff-friendly.
+Before the implementation of Directive 2014/104/EU (the Damages Directive) in Legislative Decree No. 3 of 19 January 2017 (the Decree), lawsuits for the redress of antitrust damage were relatively uncommon in Italy.
+This was because no plaintiff Bar existed and actions of this kind were a relative novelty, and thus the most aggressive claimants tended to opt for other jurisdictions perceived to be more knowledgeable and plaintiff-friendly.
 The situation has been changing in the past few years.
-This is due not only to modifications in the applicable legislation, but also to other factors, including: (1) an increased activism by consumers' associations and industry associations in promoting action for damages; (2) a nascent plaintiff bar offering remuneration schemes based on contingency fees; and (3) an increased activism of third-party funders, including international players now specifically targeting, inter alia, the Italian market.
+This is due not only to modifications in the applicable legislation but also to other factors, including: (1) an increased activism by consumers' associations and industry associations in promoting actions for damages; (2) a nascent plaintiff Bar offering remuneration schemes based on contingency fees; and (3) increased activism by third-party funders, including international market participants now specifically targeting, inter alia, the Italian market.

 ii Applicable legislation, limitation periods and competent courts